 Vauxhall Movano 2019-2020 facelift

-The facelift, which informs the much of this review, brings a revised front-end design with a higher bonnet line and improved engine cooling, and is easily spotted by the large griffin badge (apparently the biggest Vauxhall has ever made) in the centre of the grille, aligned with a central chrome strip that joins up with the new daytime running lights.
+The facelift, which informs much of this review, brings a higher bonnet line and improved engine cooling, and is easily spotted by the large griffin badge (apparently the biggest Vauxhall has ever made) in the centre of the grille, aligned with a central chrome strip that joins up with the new daytime running lights.

 More significantly for most operators, the interior is much nicer than before, with improved materials, better storage solutions (though right-hand drive models miss out on the most innovative of these features) and the availability of new infotainment systems compatible with Android Auto and Apple CarPlay.

-Additional safety features include standard-fit croswind assist, an increased number of active driver aids on the options list and the availability of an innovative permanent rear-view camera system, if you want it.
+Additional safety features include standard-fit crosswind assist, an increased number of active driver aids on the options list and the availability of an innovative permanent rear-view camera system, if you want it.

 Vauxhall Movano engines

-With a host of new parts to enhance efficiency, power output now runs from 135hp to 180hp on FWD models, and 130hp to 165hp on RWD models.
+With a host of new parts to enhance efficiency, power output for these runs from 135hp to 180hp on FWD models, and 130hp to 165hp on RWD models.

 This is an increase of 5-10hp across the board versus the immediately preceding Movano engine line-up, with corresponding increases in torque of between 20Nm and 40Nm as well.